Search in v4.2.0

 Mastodon's statuses are called "toots", like Twitter's are called "tweets".
 A toot can be up to 500 characters long - or more, depending on your server's settings.

 Mastodon also supports hashtags, which are words prefixed by #, like "#gaming" or "#pineapple".
 You can click on a hashtag to search for other posts containing that tag.

 ‼️ Each Mastodon instance is independent but networked, like email servers.
 If you sign up for an email account on gmail.com, you don't automatically have an account on hotmail.com or aol.com, but you can send and receive messages to and from users on hotmail.com and aol.com.

 Likewise, if you sign up for an account on mastodon.social, that doesn't make an account for you on every other instance, but you can talk to users from other instances and they can talk to you.

 You can make accounts on multiple instances if you want to talk about different things separately.
 You could have an account on https://hackers.town to talk about technology, an account on https://elekk.xyz to talk about gaming, and an account on https://mastodon.online for general chatter.
 You have to sign into each account separately and keep each open in a separate browser tab or window.
 (The various mobile apps all allow multiple accounts, too.)

 Keep in mind that in general, when talking about Mastodon, "instance" and "server" mean the same thing.

 How is it not like either of those; or, What are the Local and Federated Timelines?

-‼️ Mastodon has two additional timelines that you can view: the Local timeline and the Federated timeline.
+‼️ Mastodon has timelines that you can view beyond what you might be familiar with from Twitter: the Local timeline and the Federated timeline.